Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 Selenium-RC is the solution for tests that need a little more than just simple browser actions and a linear execution.
-Selenium-RC leverages the full power of programming languages, creating tests that can do things like read and write external files, make queries to a Data Base, send emails with test reports, practically anything a user can do with a normal application.
+Selenium-RC leverages the full power of programming languages, creating tests that can do things like read and write external files, make queries to a database, send emails with test reports, and practically anything else a user can do with a normal application.

 You will want to use Selenium-RC whenever your test requires logic not supported by running a script from Selenium-IDE.
 What sort of logic could